mikekestemont/mikekestemont.github.io/talks/index.md

 * Mike Kestemont, Efstathios Stamatatos, Walter Daelemans, Benno Stein and Martin Potthast, "Cross-domain Authorship Attribution.
 Overview of the Author Identification Task at PAN-2018."
 CLEF 2018 Conference and Labs of the Evaluation Forum.
 Information Access Evaluation meets Multilinguality, Multimodality, and Visualization.
 Avignon, 11 September 2018.
 * Wouter Haverals, Folgert Karsdorp and Mike Kestemont, "Metrical analyses of medieval Dutch poetry for the purpose of genre and authorship analysis".
 Conference presentation at *Plotting Poetry II.
 Bringing Deep Learning to Computational Poetry Analysis*.
 Freie Universität Berlin, 13 september 2018.

+### 2019
+* Folgert Karsdorp and Mike Kestemont, "The artificial synthesis of hiphop lyrics".
+Humlab talk series.
+Umeå universitet, Sweden.
+12 February 2019.
+* Folgert Karsdorp and Mike Kestemont, "Keeping it real: the artificial synthesis of hiphop lyrics".
+Vogin-IP, Amsterdam.
+22 March 2019.

 ## Posters